-1. has a relationship to the College;

-- 2. constitutes a violation of law (whether or not the charged conduct is related to the College); - 3. affects a member of the Mercy College community's ability to fulfill their responsibilities at Mercy; and/or - 4. poses a risk of harm to a member of the Mercy College community.
+- 1. has a relationship to the College; - 2. constitutes a violation of law (whether or not the charged conduct is related to the College); - 3. affects a member of the Mercy College community's ability to fulfill his or her responsibilities at Mercy; and/or - 4. poses a risk of harm to a member of the Mercy College community.